gabriel-ing/SimpliPyTEM/docs/Particle_analysis.rst

 This can be done as follows::

       #import module
-      from simpliPyTEM.Particle_analysis import *
+      from SimpliPyTEM.Particle_analysis import *
-      from simpliPyTEM.Micrograph_class import *
+      from SimpliPyTEM.Micrograph_class import *

       micrograph = Micrograph()
       micrograph.open_dm('My_micrograph.dm3')